 Step 4: Normalize structure

-Pick one output format and use it across all examples.
-Bullets, numbered list, prose, JSON — whatever fits the task.
-Mixing teaches inconsistency.
+Pick one output format and use it across all examples: bullets, numbered list, prose, or JSON, whatever fits the task.
+Mixing formats teaches inconsistency.

-Step 5: Order examples by similarity to expected input
+Step 5: Order examples by similarity to the expected input

-Recency bias is real — the most recent example shapes output most.
-Put the example whose input shape most resembles the live input LAST.
+Recency bias is real and documented: the example placed last (nearest the live input) shapes the output most.
+Put the example whose input shape most resembles the live input last, and avoid ending on an outlier.

 Examples 1-2: general case

-Example 3 (placed last): example whose input is closest to live input
+Example 3 (placed last): input closest to the live input

 ---